happyprime/shadow-terms/readme.txt

 License: GPLv2 or later
 Requires PHP: 7.4

-Automatically create taxonomies for post types and use terms to associate related content.
+Use terms from generated taxonomies to associate related content.

 ## Description

-Shadow Terms registers custom (shadow) taxonomies for supported post types so that other post types can be associated.
+Shadow Terms registers custom (shadow) taxonomies for supported post types.
+These taxonomies can be used to associate related content from a variety of post types.

 When a new post of a supported post type is created, a term mirroring that post is also created.
 When editing another post type that supports this taxonomy, this term can be assigned to associate the posts.